kisscool-fr/php_quvi/README.rst

 ------------------------

 * quvi.default_format_request : define the default source format to request.
 Possible value : 'default', 'best'.
 Default to 'default' (lowest quality available).
+* quvi.format_delimiter : define the delimiter of the string return by libquvi.
+By default, it's the character | (single pipe).
+This value should not be change while libquvi query_formats() return a piped string delimiter, but maybe this will change in the future ...

 -----------------------
 PHP constants available